(Although this was originally printed in the Winter/Spring 2016 Issue of the MCOI Journal it is a mere precursor to what we see today!)

 A Tour Thru the Spiritual Marketplace

 Throughout human history, individuals have been inspired to accompany others seeking the Mystery that many name God.
 Spiritual direction has emerged in many contexts using language specific to particular cultural and spiritual traditions throughout history.
 The story of spiritual direction, expressed in the video below through music, word, and embodiment, helps seekers and spiritual companions appreciate the ancient tradition and emergent wisdom in spiritual direction.
-Understanding the deep roots of sacred listening encourages the wisdom of the past to guide the emerging wisdom of tomorrow.10“History of Spiritual Direction, “SDIWorld, http://www.sdiworld.org/ about-us/history-spiritual-direction
+Understanding the deep roots of sacred listening encourages the wisdom of the past to guide the emerging wisdom of tomorrow.10“History of Spiritual Direction, “SDIWorld, http://www.sdiworld.org/ about-us/history-spiritual-direction, site visited Jan.
+2016

-This religious Mysticism has already invaded the Church in recent years, under the name “Contemplative Prayer.”
-It is as SDI point outs “emergent wisdom in spiritual direction” and so there is really little wonder why Emergents11For those who may be unfamiliar with the term, Emergents are those who are in reality departing from the Christian faith – but are keeping its name, while incorporating Mystical beliefs and practices into their newly formed belief-system.
-It is has pulled many former Evangelicals and churches into its orbit. such as Brian McLaren, Rob Bell, and others embrace it.
+This religious Mysticism has already invaded the Church in recent years under the name “Contemplative Prayer.”
+It is, as SDI points outs “emergent wisdom in spiritual direction,” and so there is really little wonder why Emergents11For those who may be unfamiliar with the term, Emergents are those who are in reality departing from the Christian faith – but are keeping its name while incorporating Mystical beliefs and practices into their newly formed belief-system.
+It has pulled many former Evangelicals and churches into its orbit. such as Brian McLaren, Rob Bell, and others embrace it.
 There seems to be something in human beings that is attracted to the Mystical, Gnostic (secret knowledge), and experiential – and away from the life of the mind.
 Jesus gave as the greatest commandment:

 You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 (Matthew 22:37)